 When you come to Bali pack light and leave plenty of space for shopping.
 There are some gorgeous boutiques to be found in Seminyak and Canggu, as well as some cheaper options and bargaining opportunities to be found at the local markets.
 My personal favourite Bali boutique is Sancerre, owned by my friend and designer Sarah.

 Bali beach clubs are a great place to spend your Sunday or any day of the week really!
 The most popular are Potato Head in Seminyak, Finns in Canggu and Sundays Beach Club in Uluwatu.
 Check out the day pass options, or snag a day bed if you want to splash out – but be warned compared to the prices of everything else in Bali these are on the higher end.

 If you are visiting Bali, then of course you will want to stay in one of its fabulous hotels but there are so many to choose from!
 Some offer infinity pools over the rainforest, others over the ocean, you can stay in treehouses, and rainforest huts, tented camps or a luxurious villa.
 For my favourites check out this article 9 Epic Places To Stay In Bali.

 14. THE WE ARE TRAVEL GIRLS BALI RETREAT

-Of course, the main reason that you should come to Bali is to join me and We Are Travel Girls co-founder Vanessa Rivers at our Bali Retreats in October and November this year.
+Of course, the main reason that you should come to Bali is to join me at one of our Bali Retreats.
 We will be showing you all this island has to offer, sharing our favourite hidden gems with you and 12 other travel loving women.
 We will be staying in a luxury villa and teaching workshops on blogging, digital marketing, photography.
+The next Bali retreats will be in April 2018.
 Book your spot now > Bali Retreat Booking

 Have you visited Bali?
 What are your favourite places and things to do on the island?
 Read Next > 9 Must Do Activities In Ubud